-The California Veterans Legal Task Force
+California Veterans Legal Task Force

-San Diego County is home to the largest concentration of military activity in the world, with 137,000 active duty military personnel, 250,000 veteran residents and the largest discharged Operation Iraqi Freedom and Operation Enduring Freedom (Afghanistan) veteran population in the nation.
-About 33,000 veterans in the county have recent combat service, the highest concentration of any county in the U.S. and almost double the number residing in Los Angeles.
-Of that number, VA Research indicates that approximately 11,550 will suffer a diagnosable mental disorder and almost 5,800 of them will be incarcerated for criminal activity, 1,900 for felony crimes.
+S an Diego County is home to the largest concentration of military activity in the world, with 134,000 active duty military personnel, 229,000 veteran residents and the largest discharged Operation Iraqi Freedom and Operation Enduring Freedom (Afghanistan) veteran population in the nation.
+About 38,000 veterans in the county have recent combat service, the highest concentration of any county in the U.S. and almost double the number residing in Los Angeles.
+Of that number, VA Research indicates that approximately 11,550 will suffer a diagnosable mental condition related to their service.
+Studies from the Bureau of Justice Administration can be used to predict that almost 5,800 of them will be incarcerated for criminal activity, 1,900 for felony crimes.

 Our Statewide Mission

-Our Local Mission
+Our San Diego County Mission